 Christkindlmarket is a German Aarts and Craft Fair held around the Holidays.
 There are quite a few Christkindlmarkets between Wisconsin, Illinois, and Minnesota.
 They pop up in November and December depending on where you plan to attend.

 The most popular one is in Chicago, Illinois.
-Other Christkindlmarkets can be found in Kewaunee, Wisconsin, Milwaukee, Wisconsin, Excelsior, Minnesota, Monroe, Wisconsin, Black River Falls, Wisconsin, and Naperville, Illinois.
+Other Christkindlmarkets can be found in Kewaunee, Wisconsin, Milwaukee, Wisconsin, Excelsior, Minnesota, Monroe, Wisconsin, Quad Cities, Black River Falls, Wisconsin, and Naperville, Illinois.

 Great Wolf Lodge